-Wanting an Office experience that your teams are most productive with ?
+Wanting an Office 365 experience that your teams are most productive and meet compliance requirements with ?

 MacroView Message and MacroView DMF® provide excellent integration of Outlook and SharePoint.
 By enabling you to view, navigate, search and manage your SharePoint document content store directly from within Outlook, these MacroView products make SharePoint an attractive alternative to Exchange Public Folders and an ideal replacement for traditional document management systems for managing messages and their attachments.